LAWTED/final-project-ar-presentation/slides.md

 layout: quote
 ---

-# "Thanks for your attention!"
+# "Thanks for your listening!"